-But however measured, its value in Britain and America is now higher than it was 20 years ago.
+However measured, Gini coefficient value in Britain and America is now higher than it was 20 years ago.
 Deininger and Squire reported for the World Bank in 1996 some 693 calculations of Gini coefficients since the war in different countries around the world.
 For most of the postwar period, the US Gini coefficient was in the low to mid-30s; it now seems to be in the low to mid-40s.

-But the degree of inequality in the Anglo-Saxon societies must be placed in global context.
-Taking the world as a whole, the 1996 World Bank study found a minimum value of 18 and a maximum of 63, and offered the following generalisation: Income inequality is much greater in Latin America and sub-Saharan Africa, which have Gini coefficients in the upper 40s, than in east and south Asia, which have Gini coefficients in the middle-to-upper 30s.
-The OECD countries, in general, have relatively egalitarian distributions of income, with Gini coefficients around 30, while the eastern European countries have historically had very low Gini coefficients.
+Income inequality is much greater in Latin America and sub-Saharan Africa, which have Gini coefficients in the upper 40s, than in east and south Asia, which have Gini coefficients in the middle-to-upper 30s.
+The OECD countries have relatively egalitarian distributions of income, with Gini coefficients around 30, while the eastern European countries have historically had very low Gini coefficients.